rancher/rancher.github.io/rancher/configuration/environments/index.md

 Rancher supports different cluster management frameworks when creating environments.

 * **Cattle** is the default Rancher managed environment.
 * **Kubernetes** will automatically plumb in the network for container communication and all hosts that are added into Rancher will automatically be added to Kubernetes.

 The first time that you log in to Rancher, you are working in a **Default** Cattle environment.
 This environment can be renamed, shared with others, or you can create additional environments to share with users.
 The environment that you're working in is always displayed in the upper right corner of the screen.

+> **Note:** As Rancher adds support for multiple cluster management frameworks, Rancher will not support the ability to switch between environments that have already have services running in it.

 ### Adding Environments

-To add new environments, you'll need to navigate to the **Manage Environments** page by clicking on the environment name, which provides a drop down of available environments as well a link to **Manage Environments**
+To add new environments, you'll need to navigate to the **Manage Environments** page by clicking on the environment name, which provides a drop down of available environments as well a link to **Manage Environments**.

 After navigating to the **Environments** page, you will see a list of environments.
-If you are an [admin]({{site.baseurl}}/rancher/configuration/accounts/#admin) of Rancher, you will see a list of everyone's environment, even if you are not invited to that environment.
+If you are an [admin]({{site.baseurl}}/rancher/configuration/accounts/#admin) of Rancher, you will see a list of everyone's environment, even if you are not invited to be a [member]({{site.baseurl}}/rancher/configuration/environments/#membership-roles) of that environment.

 Click on **Add Environment**.
-Select which **Cluster Management** environment that you want to be created.
+Select which **Cluster Management** environment that you want use.
 Each environment will have its own name, description, and members.

 > **Note:** If you have not configured [Access Control]({{site.baseurl}}/rancher/configuration/access-control/), all environments will be available to anyone accessing Rancher.
 There will be no restriction of membership for any environments.

 There are two ways to add members to an environment.
-Provide username for the authentication.
-Click on the **+** to add the name to the list of members.
+Provide the username and click on the **+** to add the name to the list of members.
 If the name is not on the list, then they will not be added to the environment.
 Alternatively, there is a dropdown button on the right side of the **+** button, which will show organizations/teams for certain authentication types.

-For each member (i.e. individual, team, or organization), you can define the role to be either an [owner]({{site.baseurl}}/rancher/configuration/environments/#owners), a [member]({{site.baseurl}}/rancher/configuration/environments/#members), [restricted user]({{site.baseurl}}/rancher/configuration/environments/#restricted) or [read only user]({{site.baseurl}}/rancher/configuration/environments/#read-only).
+For each member (i.e. individual, team, or organization), you can define the role to be either an [owner]({{site.baseurl}}/rancher/configuration/environments/#owners), [member]({{site.baseurl}}/rancher/configuration/environments/#members), [restricted user]({{site.baseurl}}/rancher/configuration/environments/#restricted) or [read only user]({{site.baseurl}}/rancher/configuration/environments/#read-only).
 By default, they are added to the list as a member.
 You can change their role in the dropdown next to their name.
 As an owner, you can always change the list of members and their roles at any time, but only owners have the ability to change the membership and membership roles of the environment.

 Click on **Create** and the environment will immediately be available to anyone on the member list.
-At this point, anyone, that the environment is shared with, can start adding [services]({{site.baseurl}}/rancher/services/), adding [hosts]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/) and anything else that a member can do.

 ### Deactivating and Deleting Environments